-Are you a business owner looking for help with local SEO?
+Are you a business owner with a blog looking for help with local SEO?
 You’re not alone.

 Hundreds of business owners just like you are looking to build their local online presence with SEO.